5 Expert Tips on How to Use CRM and Email Marketing in Small Business

 - Choose strong subject lines for your emails

 - Send targeted and focused email campaigns

 Sit back and watch happily as your contact list grows.
 Make sure each lead is actioned.

 There’s no point in collecting leads if you’re not going to take a specific action to close them.
 That’s where the integration with your email marketing and CRM platform comes in.

 As an example, the moment you integrate OnePageCRM with Mailchimp forms, each collected lead is automatically added to your CRM account as a contact and assigned the Next Action.
-This way, you can make sure your email marketing communication is always timely and personalized.
-And as the contact lists are synced across two platforms, there is no need to manually double check the entry!
+This way, you can ensure your email marketing communication is always timely and personalized.
+And as the contact lists are synced across two platforms, there is no need to manually double-check the entry!